HIVK03323U System Evaluation and User Studier, Constituent elective module A

 - Research design – validity & reliabilty of the test instrument, including constructs and test variables

 - Data collection methods: qualitative methods and statistical methods of analysis

 Evaluation of interaction design

 - User centric evaluation; usability evaluation and analysis

-- Validation of test results
+- Validation and reporting of test results

 Competence objectives for the module

 The objective of the module is to provide the student with: